tstephen/knowprocess.com/wp-content/plugins/error-log-monitor/readme.txt

 2. Dashboard widget configuration screen.

 == Changelog ==

+= 1.7.2 =
+* Added an "Ignored regular expressions" setting.
+Enter one or more regex patterns in the box and the plugin will hide log entries that match any of those patterns.

+= 1.7.1 =
+* Added a "Clear Fixed Messages" button.
+* Fixed a scheduling bug where, in certain configurations, the plugin would send some email notifications too late.
+* Fixed a security issue.
+* Tested with WP 5.9.1 and 6.0-alpha (briefly).

 = 1.7 =
 * Added a "mark as fixed" option.
 Like the "ignore" option, "mark as fixed" hides all existing copies of a specific error.
 However, if the same error happens again in the future, the plugin will make it visible again.